dreamwaffer/via-project/README.md

 ## Description

-A very simple SPA application for showing places menus of selected restaurants built on REST API.
-The idea is to create a simple but beautiful web application where people could find or add daily menus of the restaurants near them.
+A very simple SPA application for showing places for diving.
+These places are usually known just to local people, my idea is to create a collection point, where everyone can find the places near them and also add new ones.

 ## Used APIs